‘Hypnotica’ (Part Three) by Chris Mahon

 ‘Hypnotica’ is a story about dreamwrights, mage-musicians who travel across the dreamscape at night to hijack dreams and turn them into mind-bending concerts.
 The story focuses on two dreamwrights, GRIN and NO-FOOT, who are left picking up the pieces of their lives after one of their shows turns into a nightmare.

-That Ibiza vanished in a hurricane of ash that swept across the continent, filling people’s lungs with burning dust.
-The Yoshira is a dream of Ibiza from before that time, kept alive in the eternal memories of its ghosts.
+That Senkaku vanished in a hurricane of ash that swept across the continent, filling people’s lungs with burning dust.
+The Yoshira is a dream of Senkaku from before that time, kept alive in the eternal memories of its ghosts.

 But in the Yoshira we are the lords of our own court, hunting lovers, weaving intrigue, and waging elegant vendettas against each other for sport.
 And the dreamwrights play for us, and remind us of how it used to be.